-Some people don’t know the kind of damage the oil can do when poured down a sink.
+Some people don’t know the kind of damage the oil or grease can do when poured down a sink.
 The last thing you should pour down your sink is cooking oil.

 It creates serious problems in the plumbing system and environment.
 It coats the pipes, thereby causing clogs.
 When cooking oil hardens within the sewer lines, it can result in backing up of sewer waste into your home.